usmaanalii/javascript/JavaScript30/analysis.md

 ### timeupdate

-This is a useful event that is fired when the video is playing, in this case it allowed the progress bar to fill up in time with the video
+This is a useful event that is fired when the video is playing (as in the time that the video has been playing is updated), in this case it was used to fill the progress bar proportionately.

 ``` javascript
 video.addEventListener('timeupdate', handleProgress);